Last updated on : 09 Nov, 2025

 Adding herbal teas, such as mint or ginger, and keeping your lifestyle active with regular walks can also ease digestive discomfort.
 Most importantly, avoid smoking and excessive alcohol, and be mindful of what you eat.

 Start with lifestyle changes—eat a balanced, fibre-rich diet, avoid trigger foods, stay hydrated, and stay active.
-For persistent issues, consult a healthcare provider.
+If symptoms persist, worsen, or are severe, consult a healthcare provider.

-Food may not digest properly due to various reasons, including eating too quickly, consuming high-fat or spicy foods, stress, and underlying conditions like irritable bowel syndrome (IBS) or gastroparesis.
-Insufficient digestive enzymes or stomach acid can also contribute to poor digestion.
+Food may not digest properly due to various reasons, including eating too quickly, consuming high-fat or spicy foods, stress, and underlying conditions like Irritable Bowel Syndrome (IBS) or gastroparesis.
+Chronic poor digestion should be investigated by a doctor to rule out underlying issues.

 Drink warm water, eat light meals (like bananas or toast), and take a walk.
 Avoid heavy, greasy foods and monitor symptoms.
-Seek medical help if it persists.
+Seek medical help if symptoms are accompanied by fever, severe pain, or persistent vomiting.

 Poor digestion can result from dietary choices, such as low fiber intake or high consumption of processed foods.
 Stress, lack of physical activity, dehydration, and certain medications or health conditions like GERD or IBS can also negatively impact digestion.

-To improve digestion, eat fiber-rich foods like fruits, vegetables, and whole grains.
-Incorporate fermented foods with probiotics, such as yogurt and kimchi.
+To improve digestion, eat fibre-rich foods like fruits, vegetables, and whole grains.
+Incorporate fermented foods with probiotics, such as yoghurt and kimchi.
 Lean proteins and healthy fats from sources like fish, nuts, and olive oil also support digestive health.

 Disclaimer